1909 Grand Isle hurricane: Elsewhere

 At least 18 fatalities also took place in Mississippi where many towns and cities were flooded.
-The cities of Natchez and Greenville were mostly destroyed by the hurricane.
+Erroneous news reports claimed that the cities of Natchez and Greenville were mostly destroyed by the hurricane.
 In Natchez, winds up to 50 mph blew roofs off homes and shut down the local power station, leaving the city in darkness.
 Telegraph wires were also downed, cutting communication with the surrounding area.
 The Biloxi Bay Bridge was swamped by large waves and it was thought that it would be destroyed by the storm at one point.
 Although the bridge held through the storm, one person died after being washed away while crossing it.

 Initial estimates stated that damage in Biloxi was between $40,000 and $50,000 (1909 USD).
 Along a 4 mi stretch of beach in Mississippi, all of the homes and 300 ft of the electric car line were destroyed by the hurricane's storm surge.
 Further north in Jackson, communication in the city was lost and the dome of the newly constructed capital building was destroyed by high winds.
 Two people were killed in the city after being crushed by falling walls.
 A maximum of 7.02 in of rain fell in Mississippi during the passage of the hurricane.

 In areas in and around Pensacola, Florida, 60 mph winds caused some damage.
 At the local pier, a ship, named Romanoff, toppled over onto a wharf due to large waves produced by the hurricane.
 Two barges carrying lumber sank near the western beach of Pensacola and several others lost their cargo.
 Many small ships were destroyed by large swells and according to The New York Times, some of these were "...swamped and pounded into pieces".
 Further inland, the remnants of the hurricane brought light to moderate rainfall to portions of the central United States.
 A maximum of 3.2 in of rain fell in Arkansas; 3.35 in in Missouri; 2.54 in in Tennessee; and 2.29 in in Kentucky.
 A 25 mi section of the Louisville and Nashville railroad and an 8 mi section of the Illinois central railroad were washed out by floods caused by the storm's remnants.